-On an individual front, an example for windfall profit can be a case where a person may causally book a lottery ticket with the least hope of winning it by investing a dollar but if he is fortunate and the ticket he booked gains the lottery prize he is allotted with millions of dollars as the prize money.
-Another example that can be traded has hoarded huge stocks of a commodity for example onion and there is a sudden demand-supply gap in onion in marker.
+On an individual front, an example of windfall profit can be a case where a person may causally book a lottery ticket with the least hope of winning it by investing a dollar.
+Still, if he is fortunate and the ticket he booked gains the lottery prize, he is allotted with millions of dollars as the prize money.
+Another example that can be traded has hoarded huge stocks of a commodity, for example, onion, and there is a sudden demand-supply gap in onion in marker.
 In such cases, the trader can make a huge amount of profit by selling his stock in the market at an abnormally high price.

-On the business front, an example of this profit can be a case where the management of the business has decided to give a one-time dividend to its shareholders out of the year of profit plow back.
+On the business front, an example can be a case where the management of the business has decided to give a one-time dividend to its shareholders out of the year of profit plow back.
 Thus it brings about a sudden windfall for the shareholders of the company.
 Also, another example can be a case where a company is a monopoly in the market for an essential commodity like oil.
-Now if it increases the price of oil in the market customers are bound to buy at the higher rates and thus this leads to a windfall for the oil company.
+Now, if it increases the price of oil in the market, customers are bound to buy at higher rates.
+Thus this leads to a windfall for the oil company.

-Windfall profits are more related to business when the entity operating is not an individual but a company or business firm.
+The Windfall profits are more related to business when the entity operating is not an individual but a company or business firm.
 Companies when they make abnormally high profits out of unexpected scenarios, we term them as windfall profits.
-For example, oil companies operating in a monopoly market and increasing the price of oil and making extraordinary profits.
+E.g., oil companies operating in a monopoly market and increasing the price of oil and making extraordinary profits.

 Windfall gains, on the other hand, are more related to an individual or person where one makes huge gains out of unexpected events.
 For example, a person investing a meager sum in a lottery ticket and winning the first prize amassing a huge wealth or like a person inheriting an extraordinary sum of property from his/her ancestors at a single point of time.